department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/mental-health/depression.md

 ### Where can I find more information and support?

-- Go to the VA website for information about depression and the treatment and support we offer.
-[Visit our Depression website](https://www.mentalhealth.va.gov/depression.asp).
+- Go to the VA website for information about depression and the treatment and support we offer. <a href="https://www.mentalhealth.va.gov/depression.asp"><span class="usa-sr-only">This will open a new website.</span>Visit our Depression website</a>.
-- Visit our Self-Help Resources guide to get links to books, web resources, and mobile applications that have been reviewed and recommended by VA experts.
-[Get self-help resources](https://www.mentalhealth.va.gov/self_help.asp).
+- Visit our Self-Help Resources guide to get links to books, web resources, and mobile applications that have been reviewed and recommended by VA experts. <a href="https://www.mentalhealth.va.gov/self_help.asp"><span class="usa-sr-only">This will open a new website.</span>Get self-help resources</a>.
-- Go to our Make the Connection website to get resources and watch stories of Veterans who’ve overcome depression and other mental health challenges.
-[Visit Make the Connection](https://maketheconnection.net/).
+- Go to our Make the Connection website to get resources and watch stories of Veterans who’ve overcome depression and other mental health challenges. <a href="https://maketheconnection.net/"><span class="usa-sr-only">This will open a new website.</span>Visit Make the Connection</a>.
 - Call the VA general information hotline at <a href="tel:+1-800-827-1000">1-800-827-1000</a>.